groovesweeper/groovesweeper.github.io/README.md

 ## Development Information
 Original Code by Elise Kulka, Jane Li, Phillip Smith, Jack Yannes, and James Young
 Developed and Tested in Windows 10 | Version 2.0

+## How to run GrooveSweeper
+If GrooveSweeper is being installed for the first time on this local desktop:

+* First, run "__init__.py" to automatically pip install required dependencies (django v3.1, python3)

+* Once the required dependencies are installed, run "run.exe" to open GrooveSweeper

+NOTE: "__init__.py" will not have to be ran again unless required dependencies have been uninstalled